-- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project? - 4) Did the offeror provide a narrative on how they meet or exceed the minimums listed in Sec.
-1.04? - 5) Did the offeror provide references?
+- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How well has the firm demonstrated experience in completing similar projects on time and within budget? - 4) Has the firm provided letters of reference or list of references from previous clients? - 5) Has the firm provided letters of reference from previous clients? - 6) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?